AlexKurta/generator-webpack-config/README.md

 npm i
 ```

-Generelly there are some guidelines I want this project to honor:
+Generally there are some guidelines I want this project to honor:

 * features
     * this project should not try to offer all that webpack can.
 It should provide sensible configuration options that cover common and/or sensible use cases.
-    * if you want the project to accomodate non-common use cases then try to abstract from that to provide a more general configuration ability.. without overcomplicating things => try to keep it logical and simple and non-error prone.
+    * if you want the project to accommodate non-common use cases then try to abstract from that to provide a more general configuration ability.. without over complicating things => try to keep it logical and simple and non-error prone.
 Another possibility is adding some kind of plugin capability to the generator, to its code is not affected.
     * provide sensible defaults for user inquiries

 ### Before sending pull request